What is Server-Side Analytics and Tracking?

 Server-side analytics SDKs offer a collection of tools that developers can use to automatically embed tracking in the app, making it simpler to submit data to those APIs.

 As times have changed, more convenient methods have been developed for server-side tracking.
-Now, server-side tracking is conducted with a first party collector.
+Now, server-side tracking is conducted with a first-party collector.

-Server-Side Tracking with a First Party Collector
+Server-Side Tracking with a First-Party Collector

 When using the server-side tracking with a first-party collector technique, the data is delivered to a reverse proxy server that is housed on the same server as your website or app, and it is then passed to your analytics instance.
 It implies that you can quickly gather all client behavioral data and set up tracking events using, for instance, a tag management system.
-It also provides data of the same calibre as client-side trackers, and if you account for ad blockers and browser limitations, even better.
+It also provides data of the same caliber as client-side trackers, and if you account for ad blockers and browser limitations, even better.

 As a result of the request coming to your domain directly and not to a third-party analytics platform, it also implies that cookies are being created from your proxy server, which is housed within the primary website domain.
 Both browser detection and ad filters do not identify it.